Parent Orientation FAQs

 Yes, students will receive their schedules during the program and have an opportunity to speak to the faculty about their new schedule on day two of the program.

--Who should attend the Family Orientation?
+-Who should attend the Parent Orientation?

 Unfortunately, we are unable to provide housing on campus for family members, as we need the residence hall rooms for the required overnight stay for the orientation students and current students who are enrolled in summer classes.
 Click here for information on hotels in the area.